Our research is editorially independent but we may earn a commission for purchases made through our links.

 In America, there’s always been this epic battle between people who love Chicago-style pizza and those who adore New York-style pizza.
 These two cities may be most famous for their pizza offerings, but there are lots of other places around the country that serve up a mean pan of deliciousness as well.

-College towns are becoming famous foodie destinations because of their excellent pizza, and some of the places on this list might surprise you.
-Creative chefs and inspired eaters are taking college pizza beyond the familiar chain restaurants and into a whole new dimension.
+College towns are becoming famous foodie destinations because of their excellent pizza joints, and some of the places on this list might surprise you.
 And if you have trouble agreeing on a pizza style and toppings with your dinner companions, you can always request “half and half” or just go for slices instead!

-Here are 12 of the best cities to visit if you can’t get enough of that perfectly baked dough, cheese, sauce, and toppings.
+Here are some of the best cities to visit if you can’t get enough of that perfectly baked dough, cheese, sauce, and toppings.

 YOU'RE ALL SET!